AltF5/CSharp-CmdLineHelper-Parser/README.md

 - Simple
 - Robust
-- Easy
+- Self contained.
+Simply drop into your project and call it below.

- 	How to use [Example use cases]
+-	How to use [Example use cases]

  		// Utilizes Environment.CommandLine for its parsing
  		CmdLineHelper cmdline = new CmdLineHelper();